denisse-orellana/game_download/README_step_by_step.md

 ```

-Next in the form of Game, the non association for one to one nested attributes is added as:
+Next in the form of Game, the non association for one to one association with nested attributes is added as:

 ```ruby
 # games/_form.html.erb